 - Be consistent with the small thing before increasing.
 Do the small thing every day for 30 days.
 Don’t worry about increasing just yet.
 Instead, focus on being consistent with the small change.
 After a month, the small thing will become a habit and you can think about increasing the change if you want.

 - Celebrate the small change.
 It’s really difficult to change anything in life.
-If you are able to consistently do something different, even for five minutes; that is a huge success.
+If you are able to consistently do something different, even for five minutes; this is a huge success.

-I recently read the book 10% Happier by Dan Harris.
+A few years ago, I read the book 10% Happier by Dan Harris.
 The book is about meditation and its positive effects on the mind and body.
 I thought he made a good case, and I wanted to try meditating for myself.
 Dan suggests exactly what I said here: don’t make a huge change right away, but start with 5 minutes of meditation per day.
-I’ve been doing that, and it has worked well.
-5 minutes of meditation seemed doable to me.
-I’ve been able to do it every day.
-I have felt good about my change.
-And in a month, I will reevaluate.
+I tried that, and it worked well.
+Meditating for an hour would have been overwhelming, but 5 minutes felt doable to me.

-Discussion: What is one thing you would like to change in 2015?
+What is one thing you would like to change in 2020?
 What is one small thing you could do as a first step toward your goal?